 - Included locks aren't very secure

-- Trays can't support more than 60 pounds each
+- Trays can't support more than 60 lbs. each

 Although the RockyMounts MonoRail has space for two eBikes, an available add-on creates extra room for one more bike.
-Without the add-on, you can carry up to two bikes weighing 60 pounds each, or a total of 120 pounds.
-With the extension, that number drops to 45 pounds for three bikes.
+Without the add-on, you can carry up to two bikes weighing 60 pounds each (120 lbs. total).
+With the extension, that number drops to 45 lbs. for three bikes.

-The Monorail accommodates most bikes, including regular and electric fat bikes with up to 5-inch tires and diameters from 20 to 29 inches.
+The Monorail accommodates most bikes, including regular and electric fat bikes with up to 5-inch tires and diameters from 20″ to 29″.
 You can also use it with road, BMX and kid’s bikes to accommodate the whole family.
-This rack fits bike wheelbases from 34 to 49 inches.
+This rack fits bike 34-49″ wheelbases.

 Only transporting one bike?
 Consider the RockyMounts MonoRail Solo.